Are you looking for a contractor?

 Besides, stamped concrete can be used just about anywhere, whether it’s to revamp the coping around a pool, walkways, balconies, parking lots, stairs, or even patios.
 That’s proof enough of just how versatile this material is, which is without a doubt one of its greatest assets.

-Picking the Right Concrete Type for a Specific Task
+Picking the Right Concrete Type

 Cement-Based Concrete

 Since the 20th century, cement-based concrete has risen in the ranks, sitting in the number two position, and is one of the most used mineral materials in the world.
 It has also become the most used building material on the planet.
-Cement-based concrete is especially environmentally hazardous given its energy-guzzling nature and is used in more than two-thirds of constructions.
-As such, it’s responsible for more than 5% of all GHG emissions.
+Note that in layman’s terms, when speaking of concrete, ultimately, one is referring to cement-based concrete.

 Soil-Cement

 On the other hand, soil-cement (also known as rammed earth or daub), was primarily used before the 20th century.
 This type of concrete was clay- and silt-based.
 And, at the time, these materials were available for free and in large quantities, sourced directly from the ground.
-Since it wasn’t profitable from an economic standpoint, during the Industrial Revolution, industries and politicians discontinued its use.
 Nowadays, soil-cement is still used, but isn’t as sought-after compared to cement-based concrete.
+Nevertheless, it’s an eco-friendlier option, and its manufacturing method is much simpler too.
+Clay and silt are free, and the transformation process of rammed earth requires no chemical agents.

 How to Clean Stamped Concrete